dnaforge/dnaforge/docs/user-guide/README.md

 #### Additional Parameters
 * Routing Parameters
-    + **Checkerboard reconditionin** Guarantee unknotted scaffold routing for tori by doubling additional edges to make the mesh checkerboard colourable.
+    + **Checkerboard reconditioning** Guarantee unknotted scaffold routing for tori by doubling additional edges to make the mesh checkerboard colourable.
 (Mohammed 2020).
     + **Minimise steric zones at nodes** Bring cylinders as close to the node as possible.
 Otherwise keeps each cylinder equally distant from the node.
     + **Search time** Stop the search after this many seconds